 Prescription drug coverage is another part of the cost puzzle.
 How much will your prescriptions cost under each plan?
 Does the plan cover the drugs you take?
-Remember, thanks to the Affordable Care Act, everyone who reaches the Part D coverage gap (or “donut hole”) will benefit from a discount of 55% on covered brand-name drugs.
+Remember, thanks to the Affordable Care Act, everyone who reaches the Part D coverage gap (or “donut hole”) will benefit from a discount of 60% on covered brand-name drugs.

 Only you can determine what mix of benefits and costs will work best with your needs and budget, but we can help.
 The Medicare Plan Finder makes it easy to compare plans so you can pick a plan that meets your needs.
 After you’ve narrowed your options, you can call the plans you’re interested in to get more details about their benefits and services, or check out their websites.

 And lastly, protect yourself from Medicare fraud.
 Medicare fraud wastes a lot of money each year and results in higher health care costs and taxes for everyone.
 Con artists commit Medicare fraud by getting people’s Medicare number.
 You can help fight Medicare fraud by never giving your Medicare number to get a free offer or gift.
 Protect your Medicare by protecting your Medicare number.